wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 title: Base Rules
 ---

-OSR DnD rules compiled and adapted from Arnold K's [Goblin Laws of Gaming (GLoG)](http://goblinpunch.blogspot.com/2020/04/lair-of-lamb-final.html).
+DnD-adjacent rules inspired by Arnold K's [Goblin Laws of Gaming (GLoG)](http://goblinpunch.blogspot.com/2020/04/lair-of-lamb-final.html) and the general GLOG community on discord.

 # **How to Play**

 Simply, the referee describes a situation, and you tell what your character would do in that context.
-The referee might ask you to roll a D20 and add a number from your character sheet to the result.
-If the total is 16 or above, your character succeeds in what they intended to do.
+The referee might ask you to roll a 20-faced die and add a number from your character sheet to the roll.
+If the situation is easy, the result must be above 10 to succeed, if it's normal, you have to beat 15, and if it's hard, 20.
 Either way, the referee describes the new situation, and so on.
+That's it!

 - [Creating a Character](#creating-a-character)
 - [Stats & Skills](#stats--skills)